SunWooDev/RememoreFlashCardApp/README.md

 - As a user, I want to be able to test cards in a box with expired timer.
 - As a user, I want to be able to save cards and not have to enter the cards again when using the program the next time.

+#### **Grading Scheme*
+20 pts - (code coverage score * 20) - so 100% code coverage yields a score of 20, whereas 0% code coverage yields a score of 0
+10 pts - clear and correct documentation has been provided 70 pts - realization of four user stories relevant to the proposed application (roughly equally weighted);
+to obtain any of these marks at least one of the user stories that has been realized must be of the form "add multiple Xs to a Y" as described above.